Is it a Slow Metabolism?

 You get the point….
 This could go on forever but it won’t because I’m about to clear this up for you once and for all.

-It is important to note that this list nor extreme calorie deficits (low calorie diets) will “boost” your metabolism.
+It is important to note that this list nor extreme calorie deficits (low-calorie diets) will “boost” your metabolism.
 In fact, creating large calorie deficits can be dangerous and can set you up for failure in the long run.
 Dieting in extremes is not only unrealistic but potentially harmful.

 Our bodies are uniquely programmed to “fight back” in times of famine.
 When the body is under “attack” and forced to function on extremely low calories for an extended period of time, the body adapts by reducing energy expenditure (i.e. blinking slower, moving slower, etc.).
-The body will slow down some of its most complex and unique functions such as increased mitochondrial efficiency (less calories burned to produce the same amount of adenosine triphosphate commonly called ATP), decreases energy expenditure which lowers BMR, and elevation of hormones that control hunger which could cause undesirable weight rebound.
+The body will slow down some of its most complex and unique functions such as increased mitochondrial efficiency (fewer calories burned to produce the same amount of adenosine triphosphate commonly called ATP), decreases energy expenditure which lowers BMR, and elevation of hormones that control hunger which could cause undesirable weight rebound.

-In summary, this means the body will adapt to extremely low calorie diets and your former deficit will become your body’s homeostasis (maintenance calories).
+In summary, this means the body will adapt to extremely low-calorie diets and your former deficit will become your body’s homeostasis (maintenance calories).
 This causes calories to be reduced further in order to see weight loss results.

 Let me explain by starting with a couple of basics…

 The process in which your body converts what you eat and drink into energy.
 This includes involuntary actions (even those done at rest) such as breathing, blinking, circulating blood and repairing cells/tissues.
 The energy your body uses for these functions is called Basal Metabolic Rate (BMR).

 Your metabolism is based on a few factors (generally speaking):